The Best 12 and 14 Inch Bikes for 3 Year Olds

 Why trust us?

-We have seen and tested out every bicycle on this list and have a garage storage problem to prove it :)!
+We have thoroughly tested every bicycle on this list and have a garage storage problem to prove it!
 Unlike other websites, we don’t just build lists, we actually test each product with our own kids.
-With 13 years of bike testing under our belt, we’ve personally met and consulted with many top brands in the industry including woom, Strider, Prevelo and Cleary.
+With 15 years of bike testing under our belt, we’ve personally met and consulted with many top brands in the industry including woom, Guardian, Strider, Prevelo and Cleary.

 10 Best Girl Bikes: Looking for a high-performance bike in pink, purple, or cute designs?
 Check out our list!